 Listen on BBC Radio Nottingham – I will also be chatting with Mark Dennison from BBC Radio Nottingham during my trip.
 I will keep you posted when I will be dialling in.

 Click here to listen to my latest Radio Interview on BBC iPlayer.
-(Only available until 9th September).
+(Listen at 1 hour 24 minutes.
+Only available until 9th September).

 Have you been on a UK Road Trip?
 Which National Parks have you visited?.
 Tell me which ones in the comments below: